-Influencer marketing capitalizes on the idea that we are most likely to turn to people we trust within our social networks for advice when making purchasing decisions.
+Influencer marketing capitalizes on the idea that we are most likely to turn to people we trust for advice about purchasing decisions.
 Even though social media influencers aren’t people we necessarily know well, their presence online makes us feel like we know them, and soon, we’re buying the laundry detergent they posted about, simply because they posted about it.

 So, who are these people?

-These individuals are perfectly positioned for brands and businesses looking to gain recognition from consumers who fall within an influencer’s specific niche.
+These individuals are in perfect positions for brands looking to gain recognition from consumers who fall within their specific niche.
 Companies leverage the reach of influencers through co-creation of content or product endorsements.
 And it works.